Headshed/cube-integration/README.md

-#Integration with Cube (WORK IN PROGRESS)
+#Integration with Headshed (WORK IN PROGRESS)

-This is how you integrate with the Cube REST API.
+This is how you integrate with the Headshed Cube REST API.
 Cube is delivered by [Headshed AS](http://www.headshed.no).

 ## Authentication and Headers